Honouring Those Who Served

 The BAMSE Cup regatta introduces youth to the rich maritime history of Canada and Norway, fostering a new generation of sailors who honour the legacy of the convoys.

-We are grateful to our partners who help us continue our mission
+We are grateful to our partners and collaborators who help us continue our mission